alexandreruban/rubycube/_posts/2020-10-10-simple-design-simple-css.md

 @media (max-width: 44.99em) {
   /* They are also stacked vertically */
-  /* Links are absolutely politionned outside of the screen */ .header__links {
+  /* Links are absolutely positioned outside of the screen */ .header__links {
     position:absolute;
     top: 8rem;